paulecode/hardlypiano_backend/docs/Security.md

 This middleware ensures that a valid JWT is provided when a request tries to read or write private user data.

-### `isFriend` middleware
+#### `isFriend` middleware

-There is little authorization.
-There is one middleware that checks for "isFriend" to display more details about user.
+This middleware ensures that two users are active friends when one user tries to read another user’s data.

+As the application grows, user permissions will be more strictly managed using the [Access Control Module](#missing) and adhering to the principle of least privilege.

 ---